azangru/mysite/src/links/webgl.md

 ---
-title: Links to resources on WebGL
+title: Links to resources on WebGL and WebGPU
 layout: layouts/post.njk
 published: true
 ---